Polymorphism (computer science)

-In programming language theory and type theory, polymorphism allows a value type to assume different types.
+In programming language theory and type theory, polymorphism allows a value or variable to have more than one type and allows a given operation to be performed on values of more than one type.

 In object-oriented programming, polymorphism is the provision of one interface to entities of different data types.
 The concept is borrowed from a principle in biology in which an organism or species can have many different forms or stages.

 The most commonly recognized major forms of polymorphism are: